ME : The First Letter

 My name is Austyn.
-This is the story of me.
-I was born on July 19, 1985, in the quiet little town of Goddard, KS, thirty miles from the air capital of the world, Wichita, KS.
-During my birth, something extraordinary occurred… My heart stopped.
-For approximately thirty minutes I ceased to live, before I even began life.
-Fortunately, the doctors were able to miraculously restart my heart, bringing me back to the living, so that I could live a normal life.
-Everyone had become hysterical, thinking their baby would never breathe a breath… If only they knew their baby would live more than most people could ever live.
+This is my story.
+I was born on July 19, 1985, in the quiet little town of Goddard, Kansas, thirty miles from the air capital of the world; Wichita, Kansas.
+During my birth, something extraordinary occurred: My heart stopped.
+For approximately thirty minutes I ceased to live, before I even began my life.
+Miraculously, the doctors were able to restart my heart, bringing me back to the world of the living, so that I could live a normal life.
+Everyone had become hysterical, thinking their baby would never breathe a breath… If only they knew their baby would live more than most people ever could.

 My father had told me that the extreme temperatures continued all throughout the first year of my life, but on my very first birthday it ceased.
 That day was a fairly normal day, except for the moon.
 The moon that sat positioned in the night sky that night was a full moon.
 That night’s moon was forecasted to only be a quarter.
 He told me the reason I have never read of the unscheduled full moon is because it was kept out of the news to prevent uproar.

-My Mother has also told me of my first birthday.
+My mother has also recounted my first birthday.
 She said I cried for two days straight before my birthday.
 And that year, aside from the moon, even more extraordinary things happened.
 And I couldn’t possibly have been the instrument for these occurrences.
 One night, lightning was reported to have TRIPLE struck three houses in nearby towns.
 Every third Wednesday of every month a fire would reportedly start with no explanation of why or how.
-Mostly houses would catch fire, but on some days, there were fires in the middle of the highway.
+It was mainly houses that would catch fire, but on some days, there were fires in the middle of the highway.